geotrev/core-flux/README.md

 Now when the button is clicked, `dispatch` will tell your store to begin the state update process.

-The next step being that your reducer might have logic branch on the action type called `ADD_FOO_ITEM` which adds the given item to the store.
+The next step being that your reducer could have a logic branch on the action type called `ADD_FOO_ITEM` which adds the given item to state, then returns it.
+Finally, the result would then be handed over to `bindState`.

+> Any data type can be used as the payload, however, much like in `subscribe`, it's best to keep it consistent so your reducer can have consistent assumptions.